tim-powersystems/PRASNEM.jl/README.md

 ## Tips for more efficient usage

 - **Using the optional parameter output_folder**:If you are using the same systems regularly, try to specify an ```output_folder```.
 If the PRAS-file is saved there, the function ```create_pras_system``` will automatically load this file instead of creating the same system again from scratch.
 - **Fixing the seed of PRAS runs**: While fixing the seed of a simulation in PRAS will ensure the same result for a given system, it might not result in the same samples for a system with different components.
 Therefore, the standard deviation which is also computed by PRAS is important to consider.
-If exactly the same outage samples are required, consider using the same system for both cases but just "disabling" the components by setting the capacities to zero.
+If exactly the same outage samples are required, consider using the same system for both cases but just "disabling" the studied components by setting the capacities to zero.
 (More details see [PRAS github](https://github.com/NREL/PRAS/issues/37).)

 ## Overview of PRASNEM.jl functions